 Heatstroke deaths of children in vehicles

+The number of child hot car deaths for 2018 is currently 34; this number will be updated as new information becomes available throughout the year.
 On average, 37 children under the age of 15 die each year from heatstroke after being left in a vehicle.
 Nearly every state has experienced at least one death since 1998, and in 2017, 42 children died after being left in a hot vehicle.
 The number of child heatstroke deaths for 2018 will be updated as new information becomes available throughout the year.

 The data provided on this page is made available by Jan Null, CCM, Department of Meteorology and Climate Science, San Jose State University.
 Null, a certified consulting meteorologist, has been tracking U.S. child vehicular heatstroke deaths since 1998.
 His research indicates that in more than half of these fatalities, the child was forgotten in the vehicle by a parent or caregiver.